pratik-k-ghosh/kin/Readme.md

 ## SCREENSHOTS

-Add screenshots here as the UI evolves.
+WILL Add screenshots here as the UI evolves.

 Planned placeholders: